brendenwest/csc110/3_strings/notes.rst

     myFile = open('myfile.txt', 'r')

+**Note** - file name must include it's location relative to the current python program, or an absolute file path.
+The above example assumes both program and text file are in the same directory.

 * Reading: after opening a file, you can read file contents with several different commands:
-    - file.read() - reads entire file into a string
+    - file.read() - reads **entire** file into a string
-    - file.readlines() - returns the entire file into a list of lines
+    - file.readlines() - returns a **list** of all lines in the file
     - file.readline() - reads the next line as a string.
 Moves ‘pointer’ so subsequent commands operate only on remaining lines.

 Programs can iterate through all lines in a file: